textX/textX/docs/grammar.md

 !!! note

     Attributes with `name` names are used for reference auto-resolving.
-A dict lookup is used, thus they must be of a hashable type.
+By default, a dict lookup is used, thus they must be of a hashable type.
 See issues [#40](https://github.com/textX/textX/issues/40) and
     [#266](https://github.com/textX/textX/issues/266).